 Barring complications, a further three weeks will be required before a clear clinical picture of the situation can be made, during which the French rider will have to remain totally immobile.

 Shinya Nakano and Regis Laconi hit the ground running during the first day of testing around the Phillip Island circuit, with both riders coming away with similar lap times.

 Although activity on the circuit was limited to Aprilia, DFX Ducati, Stiggy Honda and Kawasaki, as well as a handful of Supersport competitors, both Nakano and Laconi set a fine pace to be just over half a second adrift of Troy Bayliss’ lap record.

-Their laps of 1min 33.1secs proved six tenths quicker than Nakano’s read more
+Their laps of 1min 33.1secs proved six tenths quicker than Nakano’s team-mate Max Biaggi, although the Italian’s day was cut short by an accident at the Honda Curve, one that left him unhurt but the RSV-4 damaged. read more

 The DFX Corse team, run by Daniele Carli, has snapped up Frenchman Régis Laconi for the 2009 World Superbike season, with an option for 2010.
 The other news from the team based in the Veneto region of north-east Italy is that after three seasons with Honda, DFX will change manufacturer and switch to Ducati.

 Laconi can be considered one of the ‘veterans’ of World Superbike.
 The 33 year-old from Saint-Dizier has taken part in a total of 167 WSBK races, winning 11 and taking seven pole positions. read more